cesarsandiford/UNCC-Fintech-Project-2/README.md

 ### 2. Load the CSV file into a Pandas dataframe

-Loading the csv file in google collab by coding 'from google.colab import files'
+Loading the csv file in google colab by coding `from google colab import files`

 ### 3. Separate the data into labels and features

-1. Open `app.py`.

-2. In `app.py`, in the “Register New Artwork” section:

-     Used Lottie Animation with the function: `def load_lottieurl(url: str)`:

-     Have a url to pull from: `lottie_marketplace = load_lottieurl`

-     Defined new Streamlit components to get the following data from the user:

-        * The name of the artwork

-        * The name of the artist

-        * The initial appraisal value

-        * The URI of the artwork
+1. Separate `y` for defaulted.

+2. Separate `x` for

     * Created a button named “Register Artwork” that uses the contract's `registerArtwork` function to register the data that you get from the Streamlit components.